retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

     res = stream.filter(func=save_specific_users).to_dataframe()

-The resulting eventstream includes these 3 users only:
+The resulting eventstream includes these three users only:

 .. code-block:: python